The Pulse: Alberta

-Lathering herself in the shower, Beatrice heard the echo of certain words: dust, vast eternity, desert.
-These reminded her of the scenery around her homestead, and of the long unwinding roads that lead to nowhere.
+Lathering herself in the shower, Beatrice heard an echo of the words dust and vast eternity.
+She thought of the wheat fields surrounding their homestead, and of the long unwinding roads that lead to nowhere.

 Her feelings of emptiness made her wonder whether all the things Prester John told her about Grace and the Bounty of God were just a bunch of words.
-Everything around her seemed empty, and had been for the last two years, ever since her Granny died.
+Everything around her seemed empty — especially in the two years since her Granny died.
 Even the bright prairie sky, with its majestical roof fretted with golden fire, seemed nothing but a foul congregation of vapours.
-What did the heavens have to do with the things that gave her comfort and relief — like the soft steam caressing her body, and the shower rod warm and liquid as she fondled its silver nozzle?
+What did Heaven have to do with the things that gave her comfort and relief — like the soft steam caressing her body, and the shower rod warm and liquid as she fondled its silver nozzle?

 Heaven seemed so far away.
 It seemed like a desert of vast eternity, and not some comforting place that her Granny told her about.
 Inspired by the daemon poesie, Beatrice felt the tragic words rise up inside her: Thy beauty shall no more be found, nor in thy marble vault shall sound my echoing song.